 Substantiation documents include, but are not limited to:

-- Completion of the official ALC application spreadsheet and narrative outlines
+- Completion of the official ALC portfolio spreadsheet and narrative outlines

 - Signed closing statement, commission statements, contracts, and leases